2026 SCUC ISD Bond Financial Impact

 What is the impact of the 2026 Bond on the SCUC ISD Taxpayer?

-The SCUC ISD school district’s tax rate has decreased by over 33 cents since 2020-2021, a result of intentional adjustments made by the School Board and compression from the State of Texas.
+Since 2020-2021, the SCUC ISD tax rate has decreased 33 cents.
+This change reflects intentional adjustments by the Board of Trustees along with tax rate compression from the State of Texas.

 If the bond propositions are approved by voters, the district will sell bonds to fund projects as capacity allows and market interest rates are favorable.
 SCUC ISD will regularly share the progress of these bond projects.